eruffaldi/nested-tensors/README.md

 ## Approach

-in Matlab (column major) we unpack the tensor using reshape into a regular tensor, reorder the dimensions and the reshape them in the final ones.
+In Matlab (column major) we unpack the tensor using reshape into a regular tensor, reorder the dimensions and the reshape them in the final ones.
 Unpacking/packing is done via reshape, while permutation is done with permute.
 Matlab is column major so any unpacked list needs to be reversed before usage in the reshape/permute.

+Performance note: in Python the reshaping of sizes or the permutation of dimensions has no performance penalty

 # Example